 Some believe heat kills viruses directly.
 This belief is misleading.

-External heat does not raise internal temperature enough to kill cold viruses11 safely.
+External heat does not raise internal temperature enough to kill cold viruses safely.

 Body temperature control limits heat effects